khalidrafi6/KhalidShell/content/en/posts/hugo-deploy-cloudflare-pages.md

 showFullContent = false
 hideComments = false
 +++
 Cloudflare Pages is a nice option for hosting a static site.
 They offer many features for site security, speed and optimization compared to Github Pages.
 They also seem very promising for privacy, though I'm unsure [how genuine that is!](https://www.simpleanalytics.com/blog/why-simple-analytics-is-a-great-alternative-to-cloudflare-web-analytics#privacy).
 Remember, they're an American company.
 But, that's out of the scope for this article.
 This guide focuses on the process of deploying a Hugo site to Cloudflare Pages - a platform [we use ourselves](https://blog.khalidrafi.me/en/privacy) for this very site!
 Though the Cloudflare Docs covers much of the process, it lacks some info for a Hugo site.
 So, I'll share with you what I learnt from my own experience to save you some headache.
 Cloudflare offers three ways to deploy your static site to Pages.
 I'll cover the **Git Integration** method to deploy your Hugo site to Cloudflare Pages.
 With this, you can simply push your commits to GitHub to trigger a deployment just like GitHub Pages.

-Alright, let's begin:
+Alright, let's begin!

 ## Connect Your GitHub Repo to Pages